apache/tvm-rfcs/rfcs/assets/0101/spec.md

     3. Push a new scope.
     4. Allocate a buffer of shape `extents'` whose entries are of datatype `dtype`. `buffer_var` will be assigned a pointer to this buffer.
 Note that we do not specify the layout of this buffer in memory.
 The resulting allocated buffer will not alias any buffer existing in the program.
 For the purposes of this specification, we assume each allocation to correspond to one and only one buffer; lower levels of compilation may attempt to consolidate memory allocations, but that should not be done at the front end.
     5. Execute `body`.
-    6. Deallocate the memory (i.e., delete the buffer) allocated in step 4.
+    6. Deallocate the memory (i.e., delete the buffer) allocated in step iv.
 Pop the scope.
 8. `DeclBuffer(buffer, body)`: Indicates to the compiler that buffer will be in scope for `body`.
 The only semantics at run time is that `body` is executed.
 9. `SeqStmt(seq)`: Execute the statements in `seq` one after the other in the order of the list.
 10. `IfThenElse(condition, then_case, else_case)`: Evaluate `condition` (let us call the result `v`).
 If `v` is 1, execute `then_case`.
 Otherwise, if `else_case` is present, execute `else_case` (if `else_case` is not present, then do nothing further).